Kelvin: Colour temperature

 Digital cameras and photographic software often use colour temperature in K in edit and setup menus.
 The simple guide is that higher colour temperature produces an image with enhanced white and blue hues.
 The reduction in colour temperature produces an image more dominated by reddish, "warmer" colours.

 Kelvin as a unit of noise temperature

 For electronics, the kelvin is used as an indicator of how noisy a circuit is in relation to an ultimate noise floor, i.e. the noise temperature.
-The so-called Johnson–Nyquist noise of discrete resistors and capacitors is a type of thermal noise derived from the Boltzmann constant and can be used to determine the noise temperature of a circuit using the Friis formulas for noise.
+The Johnson–Nyquist noise of resistors (which produces an associated kTC noise when combined with capacitors) is a type of thermal noise derived from the Boltzmann constant and can be used to determine the noise temperature of a circuit using the Friis formulas for noise.

 Derived units and SI multiples

 The only SI derived unit with a special name derived from the kelvin is the degree Celsius.
 Like other SI units, the kelvin can also be modified by adding a metric prefix that multiplies it by a power of 10: